-The EU introduced the General Data Protection Regulations on May 25th 2018.
+The EU introduced the General Data Protection Regulation on May 25th 2018.
 GDPR is a landmark piece of data protection legislation, and has had wide-reaching implications for many companies both within and outside the EU.
 One of the most important aspects of ensuring that an organisation is GDPR-compliant is by implementing a rigorous and robust training program for all employees.
 Many data breaches occur due to employee negligence, such as leaving a laptop in a location in which it can be easily stolen or failing to lock important files in a secure drawer.
 Ignorance about basic IT safety practices may result in employees accidentally falling for phishing emails, which may result millions of files being stolen by a hacker.

 The regulations require that all employees undergo training, although not necessarily to the same level.
 The amount of training that an employee undergoes may be tailored to their specific role.
 This article will provide some guidance on how to ensure employees are familiar withGDPR’s strict data security requirements and how they can fulfil their obligations to protect sensitive customer information.